Making sure that your website ranks well on search engines is essential because organic traffic can generate a lot of leads.

 That’s why we decided to come up with a short A-Z glossary of concepts you really need to look into when try to improve your status on search engines.

-There are many reasons why your website need to be permanently relocated.
+There are many reasons why your website needs to be permanently relocated.
 If this happens, you certainly don’t want to lose all the privileges (visibility, rank, reputation…) you gathered through hard work and appropriate digital marketing strategies.
 301 redirects will guarantee that search engines understand that your page moved.

 Additionally, search engines may struggle with duplicate content.
 That means that they might not go onboard with pages which report the same information.
 But because they treat putyourdomainhere.com as a separate website from www.putyourdomainhere.com, they might interpret the same page on the two sites as duplicate content.